TheJolty/headscale/README.md

 10) Reach private server

 We deployed an EC2 with an NGINX installed (pretend it's a real application).
-The internal Route53 Hosted zone was a DNS record called `service.internal` that points to this service.
+The internal Route53 Hosted zone has a DNS record called `service.internal` that points to this service.
 Open your browser and try to reach `http://service.internal/`.

 The Subnet Router is being configured as the DNS server of the Tailnet in the Headscale configuration.
 Because of that, we are also installing `dnsmasq` to resolve all ".internal" domains.